 If you had to lose something would you rather it be your hearing or your sight.

 Just an update for 2013.
 I did go to Mayo clinic to get my eyes checked.
 The minute the doctor walked in the room I knew I had picked the wrong doctor his attitude right away showed he wasn't going to do a thing for me.
 He went just by what was on my record and didn't do any test of his own.
 He did tell me I should be able to have cataracts removed but didn't seem to want to be the one to do it.
 He said I would never go blind but would not be able to drive or read.
 Well, how bad is it about as bad as it can get.
 He acted like it was nothing.
 I'm grateful I won't be completely blind.

 When I got home the doctor I had here moved so now I have no doctor.
 I wonder if they fired him.
 I have to find someone so I'm still looking around.

 I have trouble reading things like pages from Family Video below.
 I can see the first page but have to get a magnifying glass for the second page.

 I ran into a friend recently and she put her finger on the lens of my glasses thinking it was falling out.
 It wasn't they are so thick now they look like they're falling out of my glasses.

 Our kids are grown.
 They don't ask questions about my eyesight, and they look at me like they don't believe me when I mention it.
 I will only be able to get around our home and the yard, but will not be able to go outside the home and drive or be able to read.

 It's 2015 now.
 I just recently went to the eye doctor.
-My right eye was a worse, mostly from cataracts.
+My right eye was worse, mostly from cataracts.
 They are not ready to remove them.
-I knew my eyes were worse, but this last year I have not had enough time to worry about it.
+I knew my eyes were worse, but this last year, I have not had enough time to worry about it.